ibexa/documentation-developer/docs/guide/extending/custom_fieldtype_comparison.md

     }
     ```

-    The engine requires also configuration similar to the following one:
+    The engine must also be registered as a service:

     ``` yaml